Enforce TTL on Jobs¶

 - TTL of Jobs will be visible in out IO site and possibly stated in our ToS

-- Some customers might not agree with our set TTL (not likely though IMO)
+- Some Application Developers might not agree with our set TTL (not likely though IMO)